Skip to main content

 The short answer

 AI systems synthesize information from multiple sources: review platforms, business directories, websites, news articles, and structured data feeds.
-They're not pulling from a single database.
-They're aggregating signals from across the web.
+They are not pulling from one single database.
+They aggregate signals from across the web and from the search systems connected to the product.

 The longer answer